 Learn more about koalas by exploring the fun and informative displays in the centre.
 Take time to:

 - climb the observation tower to get a koala’s eye view of the world—you might even spot a koala!

 - discover all about the koala’s life cycle and unique biology

 - learn the signs and symptoms of a sick or injured koala

 - learn how to keep koalas safe in your backyard

 - become informed about the Queensland Government’s koala programs.

-Daisy Hill Koala Centre staff run koala-focused education programs for schools and groups within the centre.
+Daisy Hill Koala Centre staff run koala-focused talks for schools and groups within the centre.
 If you'd like to know more or are interested in making a booking, contact the centre between 8am and 4pm weekdays, and talk to a ranger.

 The Connect with Nature school program features environmental education activities offered in Queensland’s parks and forests by the Department of National Parks, Sport and Racing.
-The program offers students the opportunity to experience Queensland’s natural environment and cultural heritage through ranger-guided activities.
+The program offers students the opportunity to experience Queensland’s natural environment through ranger-guided activities.
 Some activities are designed to meet the State curriculum, and some may attract a small user-pays fee.